-Scaling and root planing (SRP) is a non surgical periodontal procedure wherein the dentist or hygienist will use a scraping tool, in conjunction with laser to gently remove plaque and tartar from deep periodontal pockets, and remove bacterial toxins by smoothing the tooth root.
-This procedure is done primarily to treat gum disease and recession but is also used to clean roots of teeth that have become infested with hard mineral deposits
+Scaling and root planing (SRP) is a non surgical periodontal procedure wherein the dentist or hygienist will use a scraping tool, in conjunction with laser, to gently remove plaque and tartar from deep periodontal pockets, and remove bacterial toxins by smoothing the tooth root.
+This procedure is done primarily to treat gum disease and gum recession, but is also used to clean roots of teeth that have become infested with hard mineral deposits

 - Seals the pocket to prevent bacterial growth for 2 weeks, vs the normal 3-5 days!

 - Promotes tissue re-growth for faster healing and healthier tissues

 - A. The probe is used to measure pocket depths (and bone loss)

 - B. Laser removes bacteria and diseased tissues

 - C. Scale to remove tartar from the tooth & root surfaces

 - D. Laser finishes cleaning and seals the pocket closed